suruliraajan/laravel-study-guide/README.md

 - Multilingual Support: Add support for multiple languages in your application.
 - Language Files: Manage translations using Laravel language files.

+### Single Page Applications (SPA) with Laravel

+- Vue.js Integration: Build dynamic SPAs using Vue.js with Laravel.
+- Inertia.js: Use Inertia.js to create SPAs without an API.